kurzum/WallOfFame/README.md

 Run webapp using :

     ./execute.sh

 Per default the webapp is accessible at port 8080.
 You can start browsing at:

     localhost:8080/         ,or
     localhost:8080/validate

-Crawl and uniform all registered WebIds with:

-    curl localhost:8080/getWebIds > webids.ttl
+Get all WebIds of Wall of Fame:

+    mvn spring-boot:run -Dstart-class=org.dbpedia.walloffame.DatabusApplication